deforay/recency-web/README.md

 # Recency Web App

-Welcome to the Open Source repository of the e-Proficiency Testing (ePT) software

 ##### How do I get set up?
 * Download the Source Code and put it into your server's root folder (www or htdocs).